hawkrives/hawken.is/writing/2020/sql-optimizations-1.md

 ----

 So!
 That's what's been on my mind over the weekend and for the past few days.
-I apologize for the length of this email, but I hope that it's helpful in some way.
+I hope that this mostly-unfiltered blog post is helpful in some way!

 I suppose the summary is, I am working to reduce the number of database queries we perform per row of the course search results from 5+ queries to approx. 1 query per row, if that; ideally, 0 extra INEZ queries per row.